The Pas: Sports

 The OCN Blizzard, hockey team, competes in the Manitoba Junior Hockey League.
 The Pas is also home to the OCN Storm of the Keystone Junior Hockey League, the Huskies minor hockey league, and the MBCI Spartans who compete in Zone 11 of the MHSAA.
 The Intermediate 'A' version of The Pas Huskies won the 1968-69 Manitoba championship.

 The son of former Husky star defenceman Jack Giles, Curt Giles, had a career in the NHL with New York Rangers, St. Louis, and Minnesota.
 The Pas native Murray Anderson was the first known locally born player to make the NHL, with Washington Capitals in the 1970s.
 Warren Harrison, younger brother of ex-Husky Roger Harrison, was drafted 53rd overall by the Oakland Seals in the 1969 NHL amateur draft.

 The Pas Teepees were baseball champions in the Polar League in 1959.
 The team included several members of the Huskies, and were inducted into the Manitoba Sports Hall of Fame in 2005.

 Government

 The Pas is governed by a mayor and six councilors who are elected by residents.
 The mayor is Andre Murphy.

-The region is represented in the Legislative Assembly of Manitoba as part of The Pas riding.
-The riding is held by New Democratic Party (NDP) Member of the Legislative Assembly Amanda Lathlin.
-First elected in a by-election on April 22, 2015, she is the daughter of Oscar Lathlin who had held the riding from 1990 until his death in November 2008.
-She is the first First Nations woman ever elected to the provincial legislature.
+The region is represented in the Legislative Assembly of Manitoba as part of The Pas-Kameesak riding.
+Its current provincial representative is New Democratic Party (NDP) Member of the Legislative Assembly Amanda Lathlin.
+She is the daughter of Oscar Lathlin, who had represented the riding from 1990 until his death in November 2008.
+Amanda Lathlin has served as an MLA since a by-election on April 22, 2015, for The Pas; she is the first First Nations woman ever elected to the Manitoba legislature.

-In the House of Commons of Canada, The Pas is part of the Churchill—Keewatinook Aski riding, held by NDP Member of Parliament Niki Ashton.
+In the House of Commons of Canada, The Pas is part of the Churchill—Keewatinook Aski riding.
+Its current federal representative is Liberal Member of Parliament Rebecca Chartrand.
+She has served as MP since the 2025 Canadian federal election.